 The diagram shown here illustrates, in relative geographic location, the substations, transmission lines, and interconnections with neighboring grids that make up the New England power system.
 (For interconnection definitions, see Generic Interface Constraints.)
 The diagram shows existing facilities and facilities that are expected to be placed in service in the near future.

 From its master control center (MCC), the ISO is responsible for operating all transmission facilities rated 115 kV and above.
-New England also has six LCCs, which are run by transmission owners and are responsible for operating transmission facilities rated 69 kV and below, with certain exceptions.
+New England also has six LCCs, which are run by transmission owners and are responsible for operating transmission facilities rated 69 kV and above, with certain exceptions.
 Master and local control center (M/LCC) procedures guide the relationship and coordination of operations between the MCC and LCCs.